 For financial reporting purposes, the Health Center has included all funds, organizations, agencies, boards, commissions, and authorities.
 The Health Center has also considered all potential component units for which it is financially accountable and other organizations for which the nature and significance of their relationship with the Health Center are such that the exclusion would cause the Health Center's financial situation to be misleading or incomplete.
 The GASB has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization, or (2) the potential for the Health Center to provide specific benefits to or impose specific financial burdens on the Health Center.
+These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the Health Center to impose its will on that organization, or (2) the potential for the Health Center to provide specific benefits to or impose specific financial burdens on the Health Center.
 The Health Center does not have a component unit which meets the GASB criteria.